2008 Nissan Altima Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2008 Nissan Altima
+A guide to repairs, service, and maintenance costs for your 2008 Nissan Altima

 The external seal on the engine oil cooler can fail and create an oil leak.

 2008 Nissan Altima QuestionsSometimes when I accelerate my car jumps, lurches . what is going wrong ?
 (1 answer)

 It happens about a 1/4 of the time when I drive it.
 I can go 12 miles or sometimes 4 miles before it starts but once it starts it continues till I cut the engine off.

 2008 Nissan Altima RecallsNissan Recalls 2008–2010 Vehicles with Garmin Nuvi 750 Nav Systems Due to Overheating

 Nissan is recalling 2008–2010 models equipped with Garmin Nuvi 750 navigation systems because the battery may overheat, which could lead to a fire.
 Nissan will notify owners and Garmin technicians will replace the unit's battery and insert a spacer to prevent the problem from reoccurring.
 This will be performed free of charge.

 This recall affects certain vehicles equipped Occupant Classification System (OCS) control units manufactured by Continental Automotive Systems.
 A varistor in the OCS control unit may have been manufactured out of specification.
 Under certain conditions, this could interupt the signal between the OCS and the air bag control unit (ACU), causing the passenger air bag to be suppressed in an accident.
 If the air bag does not deploy when needed in a crash, the risk of injury is increased.
 Dealers will test the signal between the OCS and ACU with a special tool to verify proper function.
 The seat cushion containing the OCS hardware will be replaced as necessary.
 The recall began November 4, 2008.